craftingcity/The-Known-World/Prenotes Oct 19 23.md

 In Zalfari, they checked for cultist knives via Locate Object and found that someone staying in the bar across the street from them does in fact have a knife, one of the Merchants headed to the Bash.

 After travelling for a few days, they arrive in [[Boneborn]] on the 13th of Resowing and are resting in the Silver Unicorn tonight.
+They will look to an alchemist or apothecary to find creatures to hunt or areas to gather materials in, and or perhaps visiting Nala's home village.

 #### The Bash
 The following legit companies were named as participants in the Bash, for the following purposes;

 The following independent merchants were named as participants in the Bash, for the following purposes;